 Healthcare providers know that there are many reasons why we suffer from low self-esteem ranging from chemical imbalance to lack of faith in ourselves, past failures, dysfunctional relationships, lack of opportunities, discipline and more.

-Most professionals agree, however, that the number one cause of low self esteem is due to lack of positive feedback and love given to children during their early years.
-Thus, its incredibly important for all parents to be aware of Building Self Esteem in Children – especially because we often do not even realize what can aid in building self esteem and what we do that inadvertently contributes to low self esteem.
+Most professionals agree, however, that the number one cause of low self-esteem is due to lack of positive feedback and love given to children during their early years.
+Thus, it is incredibly important for all parents to be aware of building self-esteem in children – especially because we often do not even realize what can aid in building self-esteem and what we do that inadvertently contributes to low self-esteem.

 Another critical factor is that children most often truly believe in their hearts that all adults are right, and set their own values and feedback systems by them.
-However, unfortunately too many of these adults raising young children are still battling their own issues with self esteem and other important factors in self development.
+However, unfortunately too many of these adults raising young children are still battling their own issues with self-esteem and other important factors in self-development.

 In short, children and adults of all ages grow internally from figuring out their problems and especially with positive feedback and encouragement from other people demonstrating their sincere care and concern.
 When our children fail at something, offer hope and encouragement to try and try again….and then, unless they seek your help, let them do it on their own without stepping in and doing the task for them – no matter how simple!